-choco-solver-4.0.8.jar A ready-to-use jar file including dependencies; it provides tools to declare a Model, the variables, the constraints, the search strategies, etc. In a few words, it enables modeling and solving CP problems.
+choco-solver-4.0.5-with-dependencies.jar A ready-to-use jar file including dependencies; it provides tools to declare a Model, the variables, the constraints, the search strategies, etc. In a few words, it enables modeling and solving CP problems.

-choco-solver-4.0.8-no-dep.jar A jar file excluding all dependencies and configuration file; Enable using choco-solver as a dependency of an application.
-Otherwise, it provides the same code as the jar with dependencies.

-choco-solver-4.0.8-sources.jar The source of the core library, to be loaded in your favourite IDE to benefit from the javadoc while coding.

-choco-samples-4.0.8-sources.jar The source of the artifact choco-samples made of problems modeled with Choco.
+- choco-solver-4.0.5.jar A jar file excluding all dependencies and configuration file; Enable using choco-solver as a dependency of an application.
+Otherwise, it provides the same code as the jar with dependencies. - choco-solver-4.0.5-sources.jar The source of the core library, to be loaded in your favourite IDE to benefit from the javadoc while coding. - choco-samples-4.0.5-sources.jar The source of the artifact choco-samples made of problems modeled with Choco.
 It is a good start point to see what it is possible to do with Choco.

-apidocs-4.0.8.zip Javadoc of Choco-4.0.8
+apidocs-4.0.5.zip Javadoc of Choco-4.0.5